visioforge/.Net-SDK-s-samples/Video Capture SDK/_CodeSnippets/ip-camera-capture-mp4/readme.md

 ## IP camera capture to MP4 code snippet (C#/WinForms)

-The code snippet shows how to capture video to an MP4 file, using IP cameras as a source.
+The code snippet shows how to capture video to an MP4 file using IP cameras as a source.

 [Visit the product page.](https://www.visioforge.com/video-capture-sdk-net)